yevheniimoroziuk/openregistry.lots.loki/docs/source/tutorial.rst

    :language: javascript

 In case of that lot has not been sold (either `contract` has become `unsuccessful` or a procedure has received `cancelled` status or third procedure (`procurementMethodType: sellout.insider`) has turned to `unsuccessful`) , its status becomes `pending.dissolution`:
+This happens if all three auctions has status unsuccessful or one has cancelled

 .. literalinclude:: tutorial/patch-lot-to-pending.dissolution.http
    :language: javascript

 When contract has been successfully created within the Module of Contracting, lot's status turns to `active.contracting`:
+Convoy patch auction to status complete

 .. literalinclude:: tutorial/switch-lot-active.contracting.http
    :language: javascript

 When contract reaches `terminated` status, lot automatically becomes `pending.sold`:
+When caravan patch contract to complete

 .. literalinclude:: tutorial/switch-lot-to-pending.sold.http
    :language: javascript